lurahcondet/kusnadi-didi-techtask-php/README.md

 # Simple Recipes App

-Simple web app to display recipes and return as json response based on availability of ingredients
+Simple web app to display recipes and return as json response based on availability of ingredients.

+The application build using symfony framework version 5.

 @version     1.0.0, last modified April 2020